 This credential track is appropriate for people with little or no coaching experience and working coaches.
 This track confers the training credits that the ICF requires for their ACC credential (Associate Certified Coach).
-People who register for this program also have the opportunity to accumulate some of the coaching hours required for ACC certification (see inset).
-Upon completion, this track also results in Positive Acorn's "Certified Positive Psychology Coach" endorsement.
+People who register for this program also have the opportunity to accumulate some of the coaching hours for ACC certification (see inset).